hmustain/Note-Taker/README.md

 - [Questions](#questions)

 ## Installation
-come back to this
+install express js by running npm install express from the command line

 ## Usage
 1) From landing page, click the get started button.
-2) From the notes page enter a note title and note text then lclick the save icon 3) repeat step 2 as neeeded.
+2) From the notes page enter a note title and note text then click the save icon
+3) repeat step 2 as needed.
 4) to view a previously stored note just click on that note.
 5) to delete a previously stored note, click the trashcan icon.

 ## Credits
 TA and Askbcs along with official documentation